-My name is Lindsay and I started working in an urgent care center in New York City this past March.
-We recently moved from Florida to NYC for my husbands job.
-I’ve been a Nurse Practitioner for a little over 5 years now.
+My name is Lindsay and I started working at an urgent care center in New York City just in time for the pandemic.
+We recently moved from Florida to NYC for my husbands job in January of 2020.
+I’ve been a Nurse Practitioner for a little over 6 years now.
 I could have never imagined we’d be moving to NYC at the start of a pandemic!
 LOL

 Needless to say, the epidemiology of COVID-19, a virus caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), has been the primary focus for me.
 Taking my doctoral bio-statistics and epidemiology course this past fall has been great, because it has allowed for me to have hands on experience with many of the course concepts: the natural course of this disease, testing accuracy, randomized controlled trials, and fatality rates.

 One of the biggest challenges I have experienced, as a provider in this pandemic, has been the lack of approved outpatient COVID-19 therapies.
 Based on the current rules in New York, for the most part only hospitals are allowed to try different experimental COVID-19 treatments.
 Things like vitamins, hydroxychloroquine, steroids, and quercetin all could have potentially been researched on a very large scale in NYC.
 COVID-19 hit NYC hard, well before it affected most other states.
 Had NYC performed more Randomized Controlled Trials, other states could have had a better idea of what therapies worked and did not work.
 In order to receive experimental treatments, patients had to be sick enough to require hospitalization.
 Much like other viruses, COVID-19 may benefit from immediate treatment versus late treatment (as seen with Influenza).